tristanr34/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Calculator written in Python
+Simple Calculator written in Python using tkinter